davidcoles/vc5/README.md

 If this is not possible (for example creating trunked interfaces on vSphere is not simple), then you can assign each subnet to a different interface and use untagged mode (-u).
-This will use XDP's XDP_REDIRECT return code to send traffic out of the right interface, rather than updating 802.1Q VLAN ID and using XDP_TX.
+This will use XDP's XDP_REDIRECT return code to send traffic out of the right interface, rather than updating 802.1Q VLAN ID and using XDP_TX (vlans entry as before).

 `./vc5 -u -a 10.1.10.100 config.json eth0 eth1 eth2`